wasdthedebugger/brawlstarsapi/README.md

 1. Clone the repo
 2. Run `npm install` in the frontend and backend directories
 3. Run `npm run dev` in both directories
+4. Create a .env file inside the backend directory and add `API_KEY=YOUR_API_KEY_HERE`
-4. Goto localhost:PORT to view the app
+5. Goto localhost:PORT to view the app

 ## How to contribute